itchio/butler/docs/bundle-design.md

 - `Fetch.GameUploads` stays non-materializing.
 It is a fetch/view endpoint and must not call `ClaimBundleGame`.
 - `Install.Queue` must materialize before upload filtering/listing because it is the actual install mutation path.
 - `Install.GetUploads`, deprecated `Install.Plan`, and `Game.FindUploads` all materialize via `maybeMaterializeBundleAccess` before listing uploads.
 They are only called with install intent (they back pre-install modals), and the server does not list paid uploads without owned credentials — an unclaimed bundle game would otherwise show "no available downloads".
 This was verified against production: press accounts mask the problem (uploads list regardless), so any testing of this path must use a non-press account.
 Claim logic stays out of `operate.GetFilteredUploads` itself, which is also used by non-install endpoints.
+All three take an optional `profileId` (like `Install.Queue`) so multi-profile users claim against the profile the renderer showed as owning the game; the renderer should pass it wherever it has one.
 - Materialization also expires `FetchTargetForGameUploads(gameID)`: any upload listing cached before the claim was fetched without owned credentials (empty for paid games) and must not be served for the rest of its TTL.
 - `InstallVersionSwitchQueue`, `Update.Check`, launch, and legacy location scan should not materialize unclaimed bundle ownership.
 In normal operation they deal with already-installed caves, which should already have a materialized download key if the install came from a bundle.